How's your creative support network?

 (Don't forget to join the mailing list on the upper right!)

 Andrew MacDonald here!
-What I notice is that we're so isolated with all this change around us - often caught in an isolating personal performance to make the old world work.
-I love groups that help us bust isolation and get more real with ourselves and each other.
+What I notice is that we're so isolated with all this change around us - often caught in an isolating personal performance to make disconnection work.
+But it can't work.

 A short guided meditation about welcoming the unknown future as a visitor.